 The house located at 1201 Gardner Avenue is significant as the home of educators Robert (born August 4, 1913) and Erma (February 15, 1911) Hayden, who first took up residence there in 1969.
-Ann Arbor residents in the 1940s, they returned to Michigan after two decades in Nashville, Tennessee.
-Robert Hayden served as Consultant in Poetry to the Library of Congress (a position now known as Poet Laureate of the United States) from 1976 to 1978, at the peak of a long and influential career as a poet and professor of English literature.
+Ann Arbor residents in the 1940s, they returned to their native Michigan after two decades in Nashville, Tennessee.
+A key figure in the Black Arts Movement, Robert Hayden served as Consultant in Poetry to the Library of Congress (a position now known as Poet Laureate of the United States) from 1976 to 1978, at the peak of a long and influential career as a poet and professor of English literature.
 He was the first African American writer to hold the Consultant in Poetry position, the highest honor the United States can bestow upon a poet.
-His work often explored themes of Black history in connection with broader American and human identity.
-Erma (Morris) Hayden was an accomplished music teacher and concert pianist, who also taught dance.
+Erma (Morris) Hayden was an accomplished music teacher and concert pianist.
 Both individuals continued to live, practice their crafts, and meet with students and colleagues at the residence until their deaths in 1980 and 1994, respectively.

-7 How to Apply the National Register Criteria for Evaluation (Washington: National Park Service, United States Department of the Interior, 1995), 44.
+2 How to Apply the National Register Criteria for Evaluation (Washington: National Park Service, United States Department of the Interior, 1995), 44.

-8 Willis, personal interview, April 18, 2022.
+3 Beverly Willis, personal communication, April 18, 2022.